gabricarr/FastICA-Information-Theory/README.md

 # ICA-Information-Theory

 ## Project Goal:
-This project aims to implement and validate the Fast ICA algorithm based on Negentropy, as described in the papers:
+The aim of this project is to implement and validate the Fast ICA algorithm based on Negentropy, as described in the papers:
 - *Independent component analysis: An introduction.* by Alaa Tharwat
 - *Blind Source Separation of Underwater Acoustic Signal by Use of Negentropy-based Fast ICA Algorithm.* by Tu Shijie and Chen Hang.